Toki321/Final-Project-ZKU---Hangman/README.md

 ## Improvement
 My project improves upon the original work here <https://github.com/russel-ra/zk-hangman>.
 In the prev version game only allowed 5 chars per word because all the inputs in circom need to be fixed length at runtime so I came up with this solution:
-First on the front-end User1 inputs a word by clicking letters on the digital keyboard in the UI and then clicks submit word.
+First on the front-end User1 inputs a word on the UI and then clicks submit word.
 Word length is allowed from 3-10.
 The mechanic behind it is the
 following: Let’s say User1 inputs 5 letter word and clicks submit word.
 Now every letter a-z is represented 0-25.
 The remaining 5 letters get filled by the front-end with 26, but they’re not shown in